-Our commitment to the diversity of the people in our community encompasses every social identifier, and regarding race specifically, our student body consists of 36% students of color.
-More than 25 languages are spoken in the homes of Packer families.
+Our commitment to the diversity of the people in our community encompasses every social identifier, and regarding race specifically, our student body consists of 40% students of color.
 Upper School students commute from all parts of Brooklyn and Manhattan, and smaller numbers come from as far away as the Bronx, Long Island, and New Jersey.
-In 2019-20, 27% percent of our students received financial aid.
+In 2021-22 28% percent of our students received financial aid.
 Our community is strengthened by the inclusion of students from Prep for Prep, Oliver Scholars, A Better Chance, and other educational-access programs.